-This screening requirement does not prohibit the installation of or provision for openings necessary for allowable access drives and walkways connecting to the public sidewalk.
+1 This screening requirement does not prohibit the installation of or provision for openings necessary for allowable access drives and walkways connecting to the public sidewalk.
+2 In front, side, and rear yards, when the parking area is located

-In front, side, and rear yards, when the parking area is located adjacent to any pedestrian, cycle or multi-use trail, a buffer as described above is required.
+2 In front, side, and rear yards, when the parking area is located adjacent to any pedestrian, cycle or multi-use trail, a buffer as described above is required.